bitrix24/b24restdocs/api-reference/log/log-blogcomment-add.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
 - parameter requirements are not specified
-- no success response is provided
+- no success response
-- no error response is provided
+- no error response
 - no examples in other languages

 {% endnote %}